 - Keep an eye on the width of the hem.
 A rolled hem, for example, needs to be thin while other hems may need to be broader to help the skirt drop and hang nicely.

-Decorative Hem Suggestions
+Decorative Hem Stitch by Hand

 Blanket stitch is often the stitch used to attach a crochet edge or create a scalloped hem.
-Beaded, braided and fringed - there are many options for the simple hem.
+Beaded, braided, and fringed - there are many options for the simple hem.

 Hemming Stitch - In Conclusion